 You can usually expect to receive a discharge notice from your Chapter 7 bankruptcy approximately four to six months after you file the initial petition.
 This can vary depending on the complexity of your case.

 For a Chapter 13 bankruptcy, you do not receive your discharge until all payments are complete.
 This takes anywhere from three to five years, depending on the amount of debts included.

 Speak with a Qualified Bankruptcy Attorney for a Better Discharge Estimate

 If you are thinking about filing for bankruptcy, it is important that you know the dates by which you can expect a discharge notice.
-While your attorney can only provide you with an educated guess, he or she can help you streamline the process as much as possible.
+Contact us today to schedule a no-obligation consultation.
+We can help you find the path from debt to discharge.